 - Sometimes jars will not seal properly if the rim of the jar is not wiped perfectly clean before the lid and band are applied.

-- Also if the lids are not simmered long enough problems can occur.
-The red rubber lining on the lids must soften up a bit for a really strong seal.
+- Also if the one trip lids are not simmered long enough problems can occur.
+The red rubber lining on the lid must soften up a bit for a really strong seal.
 I simmer lids 3 -5 minutes.

 - Canning jars that have not been kept hot enough before packing or suffer inadequate processing time will sometimes cause a lid failure.
 This is especially true when processing cold pack food.

 - Sometimes there is an unseen hairline crack in the jar or a nick on the rim.
-This is I believe what happened to this jar of green beans.
+This is I believe what happened to the jar of green beans above.

-- Often the reason will remain unknown.
-It can be a guessing game.
+- Often the reason will remain unknown and it can be a guessing game.